On the Adversarial Convex Body Chasing Problem: Introduction

 \section{Introduction}

-Convex Bodies Chasing (CBC) problem was proposed in~\cite{friedman1993convex} to study the interaction between convexity and metrical task systems.
-Later, it was realized that many problems can be seen as a variant of chasing convex bodies, including scheduling~\cite{graham1966bounds}, efficient covering~\cite{alon2003online}, safely using machine-learned advice~\cite{lykouris2018competitive,wei2020optimal}, self-organizing lists~\cite{sleator1985amortized}, and the famous k-server problem~\cite{manasse1990competitive, koutsoupias1995k}.
-In a CBC problem, an \textit{online} player receives a request sequence of $T$ convex sets $\Q_1, \ldots, \Q_T$ contained in a normed space $\X$ of dimension $d$.
-The player starts at $\x_0$ and at timestep $t$ observes the set $\Q_t$ and then moves to a new point $\x_t \in \Q_t$, paying a cost $\norm{\x_t -\x_{t-1}}$.
-Previous works~\cite{friedman1993convex,bubeck2019competitively,bubeck2020chasing,sellke2020chasing} aimed to design online algorithms that ensure the total cost exceeds the minimum possible total cost by at most a bounded factor $\alpha$, known as the `competitive ratio'.
-The most recent work~\cite{sellke2020chasing} has achieved a competitive ratio $\mathcal{O}(\sqrt{d \log T})$, despite that the proposed algorithm chooses $\x_n$ without the knowledge of the future sets $\Q_{t+1},\ldots, \Q_T$.
+The Convex Bodies Chasing (CBC) problem was proposed in~\cite{friedman1993convex} to study the interaction between convexity and metrical task systems.
+It was soon realized that many problems of practical interest could be viewed as variants of the CBC problem, including scheduling~\cite{graham1966bounds}, efficient covering~\cite{alon2003online}, safe machine-learned advice~\cite{lykouris2018competitive,wei2020optimal}, self-organizing lists~\cite{sleator1985amortized}, the k-server problem~\cite{manasse1990competitive, koutsoupias1995k}, and other online convex optimization problems~\cite{hazan2016introduction}.
+In the CBC problem, an \textit{online} agent (the Player) receives a request sequence of $T$ convex sets $\Q_1, \ldots, \Q_T$ contained in a normed space $\X$ of dimension $d$.
+The Player starts at $\x_0$ and, at time step $t$, observes the set $\Q_t$ and then moves to a new point $\x_t \in \Q_t$, which induces a cost $\norm{\x_t -\x_{t-1}}$.
+The objective of the Player is to maintain a constant ratio, known as the competitive ratio, against the minimum cost possible in hindsight, i.e., knowing the sequence of sets in advance.
+The existence of a finite competitive ratio was first conjectured in~\cite{friedman1993convex}.
+Partial results on restricted cases were established later, including: chasing subspaces~\cite{antoniadis2016chasing} and chasing nested bodies~\cite{bansa2018nested,argue2019nearly}.
+The conjecture was first resolved in~\cite{bubeck2019competitively}, which provided an $2^{\mathcal{O}(d)}$ upper bound.
+A nearly optimal competitive ratio was later derived in~\cite{bubeck2020chasing} for nested convex bodies using the classical Steiner point~\cite{schneider1971steiner}.
+The more recent work~\cite{sellke2020chasing} has achieved a competitive ratio $\mathcal{O}(\sqrt{d \log T})$ without restrictions on the convex bodies, despite the fact that the proposed algorithm chooses $\x_t$ without knowledge of the future convex sets $\Q_{t+1},\ldots, \Q_T$.